-The DWC system is designed to process water from the reactor vessel, spent fuel pool, and fuel transfer canal.
+The DWC system is designed to process water from the reactor vessel, spent fuel pool, fuel transfer canal, and Dewatering System (DS) hold up tank DS-T-1.
 The system's major functions are given below.

-- a) The DWC system filters the water contained in the reactor vessel, the spent fuel pool, and the fuel transfer canal to remove suspended solids above a nominal 0.5 micron rating.
-This is done to maintain the clarity of the water to a 1 NTU (nephelometric turbidity unit) rating. - b) The DWC system removes soluble fission products from the reactor vessel, the spent fuel pool, and the fuel transfer canal (FTC) by demineralization of the water.
-This is done to reduce the duse contribution from the water.
+- a) The DWC system filters the water to remove suspended solids above a nominal 0.5 micron rating.
+This is done to maintain the clarity of the water. - b) The DWC system removes soluble fission products by demineralization of the water.
+This is done to reduce the dose contribution from the water.

-The DWC ayatem is composed of two major aubsystems, which allow greater processing flexibility during post plenum removal operations.
-These two subsystems are, the reactor vessel cleanup ayatem and the fuel transfer canal/spent fuel pool cleanup system.
-Online asmpling of both subsystems for turbidity, pH and boron concentration is provided by the system design.
-The detailed system description for the DWC reactor vessel cleanup ayatem is provided in Attachment 1.
-Attachment 2 provides the detailed aystem description for the DWC fuel transfer canal/spent fuel pool cleanup system.
-Also included as Attachments 3 through 7 are the following figures:
+The DWC system is composed of two major subsystems which allow greater processing flexibility during post plenum removal operations.
+These two subsystems are, the reactor vessel cleanup system and the fuel transfer canal/spent fuel pool cleanup system.
+Online sampling of both subsystems for pH is provided by the system design.
+Online sampling for boron concentration and turbidity is provided for the reactor vessel cleanup system.
+Boron sampling for the fuel transfer canal/spent fuel pool cleanup system (FTC/SFP) will be done according to NRC approved procedures.
+The detailed system description for the DWC reactor vessel cleanup system is provided in Attachment 1.
+Attachment 2 provides the detailed system description for the DWC fuel transfer canal/spent fuel pool cleanup system.
+Also included as Attachments 3 through . are the following figures:

-- Attachment 3 Reactor Vessel Cleanup System, Piping and Instrument Diagram - Attachment 4 Fuel Transfer Caual/Spent Fuel Pool Cleanup System, Piping and Instrument Diagram - Attachment 5 Auxiliary Systems, Piping and Instrument Diagram - Attachment 6 Fuel Handling Building, General Arrangement - Attachment 7 Reactor Building, General Arrangement
+- Attachment 3 Reactor Vessel Cleanup System, Piping and Instrument Diagram - Attachment 4 Fuel Transfer Canal/Spent Fuel Pool Cleanup System, Piping and Instrument Diagram - Attachment 5 Auxiliary Systems, Piping and Instrument Diagram - Attachment 6 Fuel Handling Building, General Arrangement - Attachment 7 Reactor Building, General Arrangement